Home About The Challenge Solution AGVI Framework Standards Engagements Contact

 • Weekly 45-minute office hours

 Advisory, not software.
-Your governance posture is built by a human advisor with deep expertise — platform tooling handles data mechanics behind the scenes.
+Every engagement is led by a human advisor with deep governance expertise — internal tooling handles data mechanics so your time is spent on decisions, not document production.

-A 30-minute discovery call to assess your AI governance posture across verticals, identify the highest-priority gaps, and determine if the engagement is a fit.
+A 30-minute discovery call to assess your AI governance posture, identify the highest-priority gaps, and determine which engagement tier fits your timeline.

 Schedule a Discovery Call →